Winner Favorite Blog 2009 Veggie Awards

 11:34 AM, February 05, 2009

-Blogger Michelle said...
+Michelle said…

 Thanks for keeping us non-VitaMixers in mind!
 Recipe looks good!
 I just want to scream ORGANIC everytime I see corn.
-I mean, unless one prefers genetically modified foods. :-)
+I mean, unless one prefers genetically modified foods. π

 11:40 AM, February 05, 2009

-Blogger Chris said...
+Chris said…

 I never used to like corn soups (or most pureed soups for that matter); that is until I tried this incredible roasted corn bisque at one of my favorite NY restaurants, Aquavit.
-This looks like a very close replica, so I'll have to try this too!
-And thanks for the blender version, I don't think my parents will ever let me buy such an expensive power blender :P
+This looks like a very close replica, so I’ll have to try this too!
+And thanks for the blender version, I don’t think my parents will ever let me buy such an expensive power blender π

 11:46 AM, February 05, 2009

-Blogger SusanV said...
+SusanV said…

 Thanks, everyone!
 Joy through Cooking: You should be able to find nutritional yeast at your nearest natural food store or Whole Foods.
 I haven't been successful in finding it in regular grocery stores yet.
 I buy it from the bulk bins but it's also available in jars from Red Star.